Jsyro/seng371/README.md

 ####4.2 Threats to validity
 Because the observations are qualitative rather than quantitative there could be some discrepency between how people chose to interpret the outputs.
 ####4.3 Future work
-Change gource to show only the changes of the committer or the refactor and change the start-end date to be their last commit (if available)
+Change gource to show only the changes of the user that committed or the refactored, and to change the start-end date to be this users last commit (if available)

 ##5 Project management information
 ####5.1 Milestones and timelines